-A range of fauna and flora research projects are carried out across the reserve network by different academic institutions, including Sunshine Coast University.
-Council provides financial incentives as part of council's research partnership program where SCC has the opportunity to submit research proposals for council managed reserves and similarly tertiary institutions are encouraged to conduct peer reviewed research within council reserves.
+A range of fauna and flora research projects are carried out across the reserve network by different academic institutions, including the University of the Sunshine Coast.
+Council provides financial incentives as part of its research partnership program where council has the opportunity to submit research proposals for councilmanaged reserves and, similarly, tertiary institutions are encouraged to conduct peer reviewed research within council reserves.

-SCC also oversees all permit applications, ensuring best practice and compliance with relevant legislation in relation to applications which may interfere with native fauna and flora.
-Council does not currently advocate a coordinated research programme across the reserve network, therefore research is largely driven externally by the applicants.
-This is addressed as a proposed action in section 4.2 above (objective 11.02) where it is proposed that a research framework be developed to coordinate targeted research activities which will address Councils reserve management issues.
+Council also oversees all permit applications, ensuring best practice and compliance with relevant legislation in relation to applications which may interfere with native fauna and flora.
+Council does not currently advocate a coordinated research program across the reserve network, therefore research is largely driven externally by the applicants.
+This is addressed as a proposed action in section 4.2 above (objective 11.02) where it is proposed that a research framework be developed to coordinate targeted research activities which will address council's reserve management issues.

-There are currently two aspects to monitoring across the reserve network, 1) Draft Biodiversity Report Card broad scale monitoring which is related to vegetation extent and indicators of habitat condition across the sunshine coast area; and 2) Environmental Reserve monitoring which specifically addresses management practices on council managed reserves.
+There are currently two aspects to monitoring across the reserve network:

+- 1 Draft biodiversity report card broad-scale monitoring which is related to vegetation extent and indicators of habitat condition across the Sunshine Coast area. - 2 Environmental Reserve monitoring which specifically addresses management practices on council managed reserves.

-The biodiversity report card is based on data collected over 4 years which can be used to improve council's understanding of the sunshine coast council's biodiversity assets and provide a benchmark against which the effectiveness of council's and the community's biodiversity protection, enhancement and investment efforts could be assessed against when repeated in future years.
-The following reporting categories are used in the biodiversity report card
+The biodiversity report card is based on data collected over four years which can be used to improve council's understanding of its biodiversity assets and provide a benchmark against which the effectiveness of council's and the community's biodiversity protection, enhancement and investment efforts could be assessed against when repeated in future years.
+The following reporting categories are used in the biodiversity report card:

-Within Council's Environmental Reserve network vegetation condition is monitored across a range of reserves using Bushland Operational Assessments (BOA).
-This is a systematic methodology developed in partnership with restoration ecologist Tein McDonald, and provides a map of each reserve showing the vegetation condition ranging from poor- excellent.
-This includes a comprehensive assessment of weed species and cover and resilience based on the regional ecosystems indicators developed for the sunshine Coast, (McDonald, 2015).

-A 5 year BOA review of selected B1, B2 and B3 reserves is currently underway with review targets set in section 4.2 framework of actions of this ERNMP.
-Results from the BOA monitoring will be used to inform the 5 year interim review of the ERNMP.

-A fauna monitoring program is also currently being developed for the reserve network which is aimed at reviewing management practices in relation to habitat function.
-Under this approach the information gleaned from structured monitoring will act like a feedback loop allowing appraisal of specific management strategies.

-Regular monitoring also helps to identify emerging issues and appropriate response strategies.
+- Within council's Environmental Reserve network, vegetation condition is monitored across a range of reserves using BOA.
+This is a systematic methodology developed in partnership with restoration ecologist Tein McDonald, and provides a map of each reserve showing the vegetation condition ranging from poor TO excellent.
+This includes a comprehensive assessment of weed species and cover and resilience based on the RE indicators developed for the Sunshine Coast, (McDonald, 2015). - A five-year BOA review of selected B1, B2 and B3 reserves is currently underway with review targets set out in section 4.2 of the framework of actions of this ERNMP.
+Results from the BOA monitoring will be used to inform the five- year interim review of the ERNMP. - A fauna monitoring program is also currently being developed for the reserve network which is aimed at reviewing management practices in relation to habitat function.
+Under this approach the information gleaned from structured monitoring will act like a feedback loop allowing appraisal of specific management strategies. - Regular monitoring also helps to identify emerging issues and appropriate response strategies.

-5.2 Best Practice Monitoring and Review of High value reserves:
+5.2 Best practice monitoring and review of high value reserves

-A broad framework for reporting and review of council's high value reserves has been adapted from the state and commonwealth standards established under the current national Reserve System (NRS) which is referred to as the Monitoring, Evaluation, Reporting and Improvement (MERI) plan.
+A broad framework for reporting and review of council's high value reserves has been adapted from the state and Commonwealth standards established under the current National Reserve System (NRS) which is referred to as the Monitoring, Evaluation, Reporting and Improvement (MERI) plan.
 The MERI plan provides a framework to:

-- evaluate the contribution of the reserve in Queensland as a protected area to a comprehensive, adequate and representative (CAR) reserve system - evaluate the effectiveness of the methodology and approach used - incorporate lessons learned into future work in the area of Land purchased for inclusion in the NRS
+- evaluate the contribution of the reserve in Queensland as a protected area to a comprehensive, adequate and representative (CAR) reserve system - evaluate the effectiveness of the methodology and approach used - incorporate lessons learned into future work in the area of land purchased for inclusion in the NRS.

-Figure 3 shows monitoring and evaluation time-frames and outcomes linked to the management plan objectives of Environmental Reserves.
-This has been adapted from the national reserve System and SEQ NRM Plan MERI program logic
+Figure 9 shows monitoring and evaluation timeframes and outcomes linked to the management plan objectives of Environmental Reserves.
+This has been adapted from the NRS and SEQ NRM Plan MERI program logic.